arafato/alicloud-core-concepts-book/manuscript/architecting_highavailability.md

-# Architecting for High-Availability on Alibaba Cloud
+# Architecting for High-Availability and Fault-Tolerance on Alibaba Cloud
 Highly available systems are reliable in the sense that they continue operating even when critical components fail.
 They are also resilient, meaning that they are able to simply handle failure without service disruption or data loss, and seamlessly recover from such failure.
 High availability is commonly measured as a percentage of uptime.
 The number of “nines” is commonly used to indicate the degree of high availability.
 For example, “four nines” is indicative of a system that is up 99.99% of the time, meaning it is down for only 52.6 minutes during an entire year.

 High-Avalability is a qualitative measure which is affected by every component of a system, and by the way how this component is setup and how it is integrated with other components.
 As such, it is a broad topic that needs to be looked at at many different levels of abstractions and also has a great overlap with disaster recovery.